alchemycodelab/learning-readiness-exercise/README.md

 Learning Readiness Exercise
 ===

+## Intro

-This project repository contains code for a web page, listed in the file called [index.html](index.html).
-It also uses another file called [friends.json](friends.json).
+This project repository contains code for a web page, listed in the file [index.html](index.html).
+It also uses another file [friends.json](friends.json) that contains data that will be used from `index.html`.

-You can view a running version of the site [here](https://alchemycodelab.github.io/learning-readiness-exercise/)
+**You can view a running version of the site [here](https://alchemycodelab.github.io/learning-readiness-exercise/)**

+## About `index.html`

+The `index.html` file contains three different coding languages:

+1. The file itself is written in `HTML`
+1. Inside the `<style>` tag is `CSS`
+1. Inside the `<script>` tag is `JavaScript`

+In the "real world", we often split the `CSS` and `JavaScript` into separate files, but for simplicity they have been "inlined", meaning including directly within the `HTML` file.

+## Goal

 You may not be familiar with some, or even _any_, of the code used in this project.
 This exercise is **not** about what you may or may not already know about the code being used.
-Rather it is about:
+What it **is** about:

-1. What you are able to learn on your own about what you do not know.
+1. What you are able to research and learn on your own about _what you do not know_.
 2. Attention to detail and your ability to follow through on instructions.

+This code sample is designed to have some parts that are new for a variety of incoming backgrounds, including true beginners and those who may have had some exposure to coding.

+**It is important that you focus on what is unfamiliar to you.**

 If you feel that you fully understand _all_ of the code being used (including the JavaScript) and could write such code yourself, you should probably talk with us about testing into a higher level course.

+## Instructions: Part 1

 In preparation for the interview, please take some time (but you do not need to spend more than an hour) to go through the following process several times: